Code-Institute-Submissions/ConRdav-CI-PP5-BucketList_OctResub/README.md

 ## Credits
 - All the prepopulated information for excursions and adventures were copied and modified from travel sites.
 This were Wanderlust, Lonely Planet, Vacation Ideas, The Culture Trip, Travellers WorldWide, The Crazy Tourist and Trip Advisor.
 - All the images used in the advenutre and excursion models were downloaded from google images and I take no credit over them whatsoever.
+- The code institute walkthrough project was used for the bag and checkout and the product model.